MengyingLei/mengyinglei.github.io/index.md

 <!-- ## About Me -->
 <a id="about-me"></a>
-Hi!
 This is Mengying Lei.
 I am a postdoc at McGill.

 My research interests lie in spatiotemporal modeling, Bayesian inference, and machine learning.